nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 [[github](http://github.com/pbthang)]
 [[portfolio](team/johndoe.md)]

-* Role: Testing
+* Role: Testing and Debug
-* Responsibilities: Ensures testing of code is done perperly and on time
+* Responsibilities: Ensures testing of code is done properly and on time